 The Big 6 is the biggest motorhome in the Mighty range and is also certified 'self-contained'.
 Again, a standard kind of configuration and many 6 berth motorhomes have in New Zealand, it has a permanent bed above the driver cabin and the 2 table seating areas ( in the middle and rear) convert to beds.
 Naturally, shower, toilet, microwave, and air-con are included, and Mighty even throw in bedding and linen, which is not always the case with its competitors.
 This is a fully enclosed vehicle so there is a grey water tank as well as the cassette for the toilet to be considered.
 There's everything you want and need in this motorhome, it's an apartment on wheels, the only problem is parking a 7m long vehicle and I think the rear undercarriage storage is a little small.

 They have a Liability Reduction Option at $40/ day for Deuce, Double Up, and Big Six and $30/ day for Highball and Double Down.
 These options reduce the $3, 500/ $5, 000 excess to NIL as well as inclusion for Windscreen, tyre, overhead, and underbody damage.
-Another option is the Inclusive Pack at $39/ day for Highball and Double Down and $49/ day for Deuce, Double Up and Big Six reduces the liability from $3, 500/ $5, 000 to $0.
+Another option is the Inclusive Pack at $39/ day for Highball and Double Down and $49/ day for Deuce, Double Up, and Big Six that also reduces the liability to $NIL plus some inclusions.
 Also, this option already includes damage from a single-vehicle roll-over, linen exchange service, 1 GB WiFi (per hire), camping table & chairs, extra driver fees, as well as child/ booster seat, portable fan heater, and snow chains, upon request.

 There are a plethora of companies offering very similar models so if you are looking at this model you should shop around, but this is where things that Mighty Campers do that the others don't could kick in—things like the depots all over the country, a lot of vehicles in the fleet and competitive pricing as well as good opening hours in most cities and the online pre-check in.